This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Coffee stop at Cardrona Hotel , drive from Queenstown to Mount Cook

-Cardrona Hotel is right in the middle of the village.
-The building in itself is iconic and the quiet garden behind the hotel is just lovely.
+There is a hotel right in the village centre, with the name Cardrona Hotel.
+The building is iconic in itself, and the quiet garden on the inner court is just lovely.

-We had a cappuccino in the Cardrona Hotel garden sitting in the afternoon sunshine.
-The weather was not really warm but it was at least much warmer than the freezing air on the summit.
+We had a cappuccino in the Cardrona Hotel garden, sitting against the wall in the afternoon sunshine.
+The weather was not really warm, but at least it was much warmer than the freezing air on the summit.

-A short distance from Cardrona is a ski resort that operates in the winter, Cardrona Alpine Resort.
+Only a short distance from Cardrona is a ski resort that operates in the winter, the Cardrona Alpine Resort.

 Wanaka